-In the House Committee hearing on February 1, 2022, proponent testimony was presented by representatives of the Office of the Attorney General and the Kansas Association of Criminal Defense Lawyers.
+In the House Committee hearing on February 1, 2022, proponent testimony was presented by representatives of the OAG and the Kansas Association of Criminal Defense Lawyers (KACDL).

-Neutral testimony was presented by a representative of the Office of Judicial Administration.
+Neutral testimony was presented by a representative of the Office of Judicial Administration (OJA).